 Random forests are popular methods for regression and classification analysis, and many different variants have been proposed in recent years.
 One interesting example is the Mondrian random forest, in which the underlying constituent trees are constructed via a Mondrian process.
 We give precise bias and variance characterizations, along with a Berry-Esseen-type central limit theorem, for the Mondrian random forest regression estimator.
 By combining these results with a carefully crafted debiasing approach and an accurate variance estimator, we present valid statistical inference methods for the unknown regression function.
 These methods come with explicitly characterized error bounds in terms of the sample size, tree complexity parameter, and number of trees in the forest, and include coverage error rates for feasible confidence interval estimators.
-Our novel debiasing procedure for the Mondrian random forest also allows it to achieve the minimax-optimal point estimation convergence rate in mean squared error for multivariate $\beta$ -Hölder regression functions, for all $\beta > 0$ , provided that the underlying tuning parameters are chosen appropriately.
-Efficient and implementable algorithms are devised for both batch and online learning settings, and we carefully study the computational complexity of different Mondrian random forest implementations.
+Our novel debiasing procedure for the Mondrian random forest also allows it to achieve the minimax-optimal point estimation convergence rate in mean squared error for multivariate β -Hölder regression functions, for all $\beta > 0$, provided that the underlying tuning parameters are chosen appropriately.
+Efficient and implementable algorithms are devised for both batch and online learning settings, and we study the computational complexity of different Mondrian random forest implementations.
 Finally, simulations with synthetic data validate our theory and methodology, demonstrating their excellent finite-sample properties.

-Keywords: Random forests, regression trees, central limit theorem, Berry-Esseen inequality, bias correction, statistical inference, minimax rates, nonparametric estimation, algorithmic complexity.
+Keywords: Random forests, regression trees, Berry-Esseen theorem, bias correction, statistical inference, minimax estimation.

-&lt;sup>1Department of Operations Research and Financial Engineering, Princeton University
+1Department of Operations Research and Financial Engineering, Princeton University

-&lt;sup>2Statistical Laboratory, University of Cambridge
+2Statistical Laboratory, University of Cambridge

-\Corresponding author: wgu21@cam.ac.uk
+^{}Corresponding author: wgu21@cam.ac.uk